amacleay/personal-wiki/node_interactive.md

 Does a great review of the history of openness of the node foundation, re: io.js.
 Evidently iojs was an open fork that was merged back in nodejs in the last couple years.

 The slides are all beautiful hi res images, almost no text - really really engaging, and beautiful.
+Made using images from https://pexels.com which now is going to change my life, presentation made in keynote

 Relationship with linux foundation: nodejs pays linux for consultation services.
 "Like homeowners association management company"